 Most likely, nothing bad will happen but sometimes, bad things can happen even in the safest places.
 Statistically, the most likely bad thing that can happen to a tourist in NYC is petty theft, so as long as you’re careful with your belongings, you should be okay.
 Violent crimes (or other dangerous accidents tourists experience)in NYC are a rarity but that doesn’t mean you shouldn’t have travel insurance.

 Enjoying this post?
-Then you may also want to check out our guide to USA off the beaten track.
+Then you may also want to check out our ultimate guide to USA off the beaten track.

 Where to eat alone in NYC?